surendrabaitha/surendrabaitha/ReadMe.md

 # 💫 About Me:
 Hi there!
-I'm Surendra 👋<br><br>💻 Passionate Software Developer | Full-Stack Specialist<br><br>Welcome to my GitHub profile!
+I'm Surendra 👋<br><br>💻 Passionate Software Developer | Full-Stack Developer<br><br>Welcome to my GitHub profile!
 As a dedicated software developer with strong knowledge of frontend and backend technologies, I focus on creating optimized and scalable web applications.
 I am driven by innovation and constantly strive to stay at the forefront of technology trends.

 ## 🌐 Socials: